Myzus

 For a few years now, I have been aware of the presence in North America of another European invader, this species Myzus linariae that feeds on Dalmatian toadflax, Linaria dalmatica.

 It was originally described from Central Europe where it was said to live on this plant in relatively warm and dry locations.
 For the past few years I have found it across the west in warm and dry locations where its host grows.
 So far, I know it from Washington, Oregon, Idaho, and Utah.
 Example localities include dry south facing slopes of the base of Mt.
 Timpanogos in Utah, on the shores of the Yakima River in central Washington, and along a highway in the high desert of eastern Oregon.
-It perfectly fits the key of Blackman and Eastop, easily separated from Myzus persicae by the longer tarsi and shorter processus terminalis.
+It usually fits the key of Blackman and Eastop, easily separated from Myzus persicae by the longer tarsi and shorter processus terminalis.

 In spring of 2015 I collected some of this species along the Salmon River near White Bird, Idaho.